turingschool/front-end-curriculum/lessons/es6-generators.md

 => Object {value: NaN, done: true}
 ```

 Why did this happen?
 In this situation, the generator has paused on the `yield expression` and is waiting for input.
-What input you provide will replace the `(yield result)` chunk of code.
+What input you provide will replace the entire `(yield result)` chunk of code.

 ```js
 sum.next(10)